d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 [the Emacs CC Mode manual] <info:ccmode#Top>

-[Definitions and references] See section Definitions and references
+[Definitions and References] See section Definitions and References

 [Prolog Help] See section Prolog Help